Matt Reid (tennis)

-Matt Reid (born 17 July 1990) is an inactive Australian professional tennis player.
+Matt Reid (born 17 July 1990) is a former Australian professional tennis player.
 His highest ATP singles ranking is world No. 183, which he reached on 3 February 2014.
 His career high in doubles was at world No. 60 set on 11 September 2017.

 Tennis career

 As a junior, he was runner-up in the Wimbledon Boys Doubles in 2008 partnering Bernard Tomic.

 He reached the second round of the Australian Open Men's Doubles in 2013 partnering Samuel Groth.

 In 2013, Matt Reid made his Grand Slam main draw debut at Wimbledon after booking his spot through qualifying.
 He lost in round one in straight sets.

 In February 2014, Reid won the Burnie Challenger, which increased his ranking to a career high of 183.